Pepsi Amphitheater: Main Stage

 The Main Stage at the Pepsi Amphitheater is nestled among the tall pines in Fort Tuthill County Park in Flagstaff, AZ.
 This state-of-the-art facility holds up to 3,500 people and features a large grassy lawn and a seating area with over 500 built-in seats.
 The amphitheater’s construction was made possible by the voters of Coconino County and was funded by the Coconino Parks and Open Space Program, Arizona State Parks Heritage Fund grants and Coconino County.
 Pickin’ in the Pines leases Pepsi Amphitheater for the Pickin’ in the Pines Bluegrass & Acoustic Music Festival.
 You may be subject to search at certain events.
 The amphitheater management reserves the right to refuse admission.
 Get specific driving directions at the bottom of this page.

 Fort Tuthill County Park

-Smaller more intimate workshops are often held in this outdoor ramada including the Kanikapila, which is a traditional Hawaiian Jam hosted by our long-time supporter and festival volunteer Kawika Wave.
-See the Workshop Schedule for more information.
+Smaller more intimate workshops are often held in this outdoor ramada closer to the main stage amphitheater.
+See the workshop schedule for more information.

-The Pepsi Amphitheater at Fort Tuthill County Park (formerly Pine Mountain Amphitheater) is located inside Fort Tuthill County Park, and is 2 hours from Phoenix, 3.5 hours from Tucson, 4 hours from Las Vegas, and 7 hours from Los Angeles, and 8 hrs from San Diego.
+Pepsi Amphitheater is 2 hours from Phoenix, 3.5 hours from Tucson, 3.5 hours from Las Vegas, 7 hours from Los Angeles, and 8 hrs from San Diego.
 The facility is located off exit 337 on I-17; the entrance is on Route 89A.
 Hotels and the city of Flagstaff are north of the facility on I-17 or Beulah Boulevard, Sedona is to the south on 89A.
-Phoenix and Tucson are to the south on I-17.